Case for Centaurus A as the main source of ultrahigh-energy cosmic rays: Reproducing the observed spectrum and composition

 The main remaining problem with the fit considered is that of not being able to reproduce the details of the spectral suppression near 50~EeV, with N nuclei leading to a very pronounced bump near the suppression for $\Delta=2$, while $\Delta=1$ would lead instead to a very broad one and intermediate values would anyhow also not be able to reproduce accurately the observed structure of the suppression.
 To tackle this point, we considered scenarios in which the HE population emits C and O nuclei instead of just N ones.

-\subsection{Injection of Carbon and Oxygen rather than Nitrogen?}
+\subsection{Injection of carbon and oxygen rather than nitrogen?}

 One basic motivation to consider scenarios injecting C and O is that it is indeed those elements which are found in nature to dominate the CNO group, rather than the N, whose consideration is just an effective way of describing this group of elements.
 Carbon nuclei get produced mostly through the triple alpha process in He burning stars, and O results mostly from the additional capture of an alpha particle by a C nucleus.
-Intermediate mass stars ($0.5\,M_\odot<M<8\,M_\odot$) actually end up their lives as CO degenerate white dwarfs and the tidal disruption of these stars in the neighbourhood of intermediate mass black-holes ($M_{\rm BH}\sim 10^3$ to $10^5M_\odot$), with the possible formation of powerful jets, is a plausible way to inject those nuclei in an acceleration process that may reach ultrahigh energies \cite{zh17,ba17,bi18}.
+Intermediate mass stars ($0.5\,M_\odot<M<8\,M_\odot$) actually end up their lives as CO degenerate white dwarfs and the tidal disruption of these stars in the neighbourhood of intermediate mass black holes ($M_{\rm BH}\sim 10^3$ to $10^5M_\odot$), with the possible formation of powerful jets, is a plausible way to inject those nuclei in an acceleration process that may reach ultrahigh energies \cite{zh17,ba17,bi18}.
 Moreover, another remarkable feature of the fits is the small amount of light elements which is required to be injected in the high-energy population, and this could be naturally understood in this context.
 Also more massive stars have large amounts of C and O elements outside their iron core before collapsing into a supernova.
-The supernova explosion, or also the tidal disruption of the star by a supermassive black-hole ($M_{\rm BH} \gg 10^5M_\odot$) \cite{fa09} before the core collapse, could accelerate those elements, which may eventually be also further accelerated afterwards in the AGN jet.
+The supernova explosion, or also the tidal disruption of the star by a supermassive black hole ($M_{\rm BH} \gg 10^5M_\odot$) \cite{fa09} before the core collapse, could accelerate those elements, which in the scenario we consider should be further accelerated in the AGN jet to reach the highest CR energies.
 If the envelope of light elements of the star was expelled at earlier times, one could also understand the cause for the paucity of light elements in the HE population which is inferred from observations.
 On the other hand, in a supernova explosion the Fe core should mostly end up (after getting photodisintegrated) into the central compact remnant.

 Let us note that for a continuous distribution of sources, the averaging out of the spectral features resulting from the contributions from sources at different redshifts implies that there is not much difference between the results obtained assuming that the CNO component consists just of N nuclei or instead of C and O nuclei, and we will hence not report those results.
 On the other hand, for the case of a single nearby source the results can have noticeable differences.
 We will then allow for six elements to get injected by the nearby source: H, He, C, O, Si and Fe, labelling this scenario as 4Mpc(CO), while for the LE sources (and the Galactic population) we still consider that the injected elements are H, He, N, Si and Fe.